| | |

 Press the seam up and top stitch along the facing.

 Repeat the facing application for the back dress pieces.
-(The facings should be in two pieces for the back.)
+The facings should be in two pieces for the back.)

 Add bias tape to back pieces:

-Cut 2 pieces of bias tape about 7 inches long.
-Open bias tape and apply tape to the top of the center seam of the back dress piece.
+Cut 2 pieces of bias tape about 7 inches long. pen bias tape and apply tape to the top of the center seam of the back dress piece.
 Line the bottom of the bias tape up with the pattern marking “start bias tape here.”
 Pin in place and sew along the 1st fold of the tape.

-Sew the two sides together as shown below and continue sewing down the back dress piece center seam until you meet up with the original “start sewing here” pattern marking.
+Sew the two sides together as shown below, and continue sewing down the back dress piece center seam until you meet up with the original “start sewing here” pattern marking.
 Finish this seam and press.

 Step 4: Adding the pockets and sewing dress together.